Myrkie/BoothDownloader/README.md

-﻿# BoothImageDownloader
+﻿# BoothDownloader
-Downloads all images from a booth item's image gallery.
+Downloads all images and free files from a booth item's image gallery.

 # Use
+> sign into booth and grab your accounts Cookie called `_plaza_session_nktz7u` and prove this to the console app or paste into generated BDConfig.json File
+>
-paste URL or ID of item into program console.
+> paste URL or ID of item into program console.
+>

 Usable format:
 > https://booth.pm/en/items/3807513